You’re not fast enough to swat a fly. Here’s why.

 It turns out this rate is different for every animal.
 The general rule is: the smaller the species, the quicker the vision.

 Humans see about 60 flashes per second while flies see about 250 — a full four times faster than humans.

 In fact, the majority of flying animals, including vertebrates, have faster vision than humans – possibly because it’s mortally important that they’re to quickly react and dodge obstacles.

 (A quick note about trying to get your dog to watch TV: The refresh-rate on traditional TVs is about 60Hz, which is on par with the flicker-fusion frequency of humans.
 However, dogs see at about 80Hz, which means that unless you have a high-quality TV, your favorite movie appears as rapid-fire still images to your dog.)

 The fastest-seeing flies are blindingly quick, even relative to their own kind.
 A “killer fly,” a predatory species found in Europe, is able to launch from a resting position into the air, circle several times around another fly in mid-flight, catch it, and bring its twitching body down to the ground in less than a second.

 Why is the killer fly so much faster?
 The light-detecting cells in its eyes contain more mitochondria, essentially the “batteries” of cells, than other flies, and this powers its supercharged vision.
 For this insect, time moves in extra-slow motion – about six times slower than it does for humans.

 It begs the question: If certain flies see more quickly than other flies, then do some people experience time differently than other people?
 Does that have anything to do with why times seem to speed up as we get older?

-“It’s tempting to think that for children time moves more slowly than it does for grownups, and there is some evidence that it might,” he said.
+“It’s tempting to think that for children time moves more slowly than it does for grownups, and there is some evidence that it might,” he told The Guardian.
 “People have shown in humans that flicker fusion frequency is related to a person’s subjective perception of time, and it changes with age.
 It’s certainly faster in children.”